hpaulkeeler/DetPoisson_Python/README.md

 An obvious question is whether a determinantally-thinned Poisson point process is *also* a determinantal point process?
 The answer, we believe, is no, but it's from obvious.

-I added the code for simulating a Poisson point process, which was the easy part.
+If you use this code in a publication, please cite the aforementioned paper by Blaszczyszyn and Keeler[1].
+Unless stated otherwise, H.P.
+Keeler wrote this Python code, which is based on MATLAB also written by H.P.
+Keeler.
+For further details, see https://github.com/hpaulkeeler/DetPoisson_MATLAB

 To simulate the (discrete) determinantal point process, I modified the code in sample_dpp.py from this repository:

 https://github.com/mbp28/determinantal-point-processes